Skip to main content

 What will happen after I go to the Private Criminal Complaint Unit?

 If your complaint is approved for prosecution, you will file it with the Municipal Court.
 Upon payment of the $39.10 court filing fee, you will be issued a court date, which will be about one month from the filing date.
-No additional witnesses or evidence is necessary at the first listing
+No additional witnesses or evidence is necessary at the first listing.

 Where do I go to file a private criminal complaint?

-The District Attorney’s Private Criminal Complaint Unit is by APPOINTMENT ONLY.
-To schedule an appointment, call 215-686-9863.
-The office is located 1425 Arch St. 4th Floor, Philadelphia, PA 19102.
+The District Attorney’s Private Criminal Complaint Unit is located at 1425 Arch St. 4th Floor, Philadelphia, PA 19102.
+For more information, please call 215-686-9863.

 Right-to-Know Law